Rescue Your Old Recordings

 We can correctly transfer Sony F1 Betamax tapes (European PAL/SECAM only, not NTSC).
 This was the first CD quality ‘pro-consumer’ format available, pre-dating DAT.
 It used an adaptor to convert audio to digital data which could be recorded on a domestic video cassette, usually Betamax because of the superior performance over VHS.
 Sound quality was remarkably good for the time, but some technical quirks of the system must be addressed for correct sound playback:

-2 At that time A-to-D and D-to-A converters were expensive and a single ‘chip’ was used to encode and decode the playback of both L and R channels, resulting is a very slight time delay between the two channels in the digital data.
+2 At that time A-to-D and D-to-A converters were expensive and a single ‘chip’ was used to encode and decode the playback of both L and R channels, resulting is a very slight time delay (actually a half-sample) between the two channels in the digital data.
 Consequently summing two stereo channels to mono resulted in a slight loss of high frequencies.
 Audio & Design Recording produced an add-on converter to correct for this loss, but it required processing of the signal both before and after the F1 unit.
 These encoded tapes should be labelled ‘CTC’ (Coincident Time Correction) and need to have a suitable CTC decoder for correct playback, which we have.

 Recordings on the F1 Betamax format have proved to be far more durable than DAT, but spares for Betamax machines are now non-existent, so transfer while a working machine is still available is essential.